-Gregory T. (Greg) Brunk, Client Portfolio Manager
+Gregory T. (Greg) Brunk, Head of Product Strategy and Marketing

-Greg Brunk joined Crossmark in 2023, as a client portfolio manager.
+Greg Brunk joined Crossmark in 2023, as a client portfolio manager and became Head of Product Strategy and Marketing in 2025.
 Greg has been in the asset management industry since 1992.
 Most recently, Greg served as Managing Director, Senior Equity Product Specialist with Blackrock and held similar roles with Nuveen and Van Kampen.
 He led a wide range of initiatives from product launches to restructuring projects to developing strategy to help reverse years of net outflows.
 Greg has frequently engaged with financial advisors/clients to provide strategy updates and portfolio reviews.
 He has also served as a speaker at industry events and new business presentations.